FacePlusPlus/facepp-python-sdk/README.md

 with Face++ APIs.
 It is recommended to have ipython installed so that you can have tab-completion and some other nice features.

-Please put your API key/secret in apikey.cfg before starting this program.
-Then you can write something like
+First please put your API key/secret in apikey.cfg.
+Then you can start the program and you will drop into a python shell, where you can write something like:

-    `api.detection.detect(img = File(r'<path to the image file>'))`
+    api.detection.detect(img = File(r'<path to the image file>'))

 Note that `api` here is a global variable.